MasterOfMastersDestoyerOfWorlds/Ixdar/README.md

 ... <-> a <-> ex1 <-> ... <-> ex2 <-> b <-> ...

-If the two cut segments overlap partially (i.e. Segment [a:b] and Segment [b:c] are the cut segments) then ignore this pair as it would leave one point orphaned (unconnected  to the final path).
+If the two cut segments overlap partially (i.e. Segment [a:b] and Segment [b:c] are the cut segments) then ignore this pair as it would leave one point orphaned (unconnected  to the final path)(Note: that I think it is wrong to ignore this case, but I have not seen a data-set where is matters, likely because of my bias toward the plane).

 If the two cut segments are disjoint (i.e. Segment [a:b] and Segment [c:d] are the cut segments) then we need to figure out which will connect to the externals and which will we attach internally, so if we had